hsamrach/QAssfilt/README.md

 ```
 This will skip the FASTP step and run SPAdes automatically by finding paired-end FASTQ files in the input directories.
 ##### --fastp
-This option provides free access to the options and parameters of fastp (please see the fastp instructions: https://github.com/OpenGene/fastp). (default: none).
+This option provides free access to the options and parameters of fastp (please see the fastp instructions: https://github.com/OpenGene/fastp).
 For example:
 ```
 qassfilt -i /path/input_dir -o /path/output_dir --fastp "-q 30 -u 30"
 ```
 ##### --spades
-This option provides free access to the options and parameters of SPAdes (please see the SPAdes instructions: https://github.com/ablab/spades). (default: none).
+This option provides free access to the options and parameters of SPAdes (please see the SPAdes instructions: https://github.com/ablab/spades).
 For example:
 ```
 qassfilt -i /path/input_dir -o /path/output_dir --spades "--isolate --cov-cutoff auto"
 ```